rooteduniverse1003/Android-Platform-NDK/docs/Testing.md

 [qa\_config.json] for the defaults, or use `--config` to choose your own).
 Each test will be run on all devices compatible with that test.

-The full QA configuration takes roughly 6 minutes to run (P920 Linux host, 4 Galaxy Nexūs for Jelly Bean, 2 Pixels for Pie, 1 emulator for x86-64 Pie).
+The full QA configuration takes roughly 10 minutes to run (P920 Linux host, 4 Galaxy Nexūs for Jelly Bean, 2 Pixels for Pie, 1 emulator for x86-64 Pie).
 Attaching multiple devices will allow the test runner to shard tests among those devices.
+Pushing tests can take up a large portion of the test time (3 of the 10 minutes quoted above), but `adb push --sync` is used to prevent unnecessary pushes on reruns or when only a subset of tests are rebuilt.

 The tests can be rebuilt without running `checkbuild.py` (which is necessary in the case of not having a full NDK checkout, as you might when running the